Host plants:

 Habitat:

-Orgyia aurolimbata inhabits heathland and slopes with brooms, pastures rich in dwarf shrubs and similar sites.
+Orgyia aurolimbata inhabits heathland and slopes with brooms, pastures rich in dwarf shrubs and similar sites up to at least 2100m.

 Life cycle:

 The larvae develop between April and July/early August (according to altitude).
-I recorded still half-grown larvae in 2000m asl in the French east Pyrenees in late July 2013.
-The moths are on the wing between June and early September.
+I recorded still half-grown larvae in 2000m asl in the French east Pyrenees in late July 2013 and fully-grown larvae in the Spanish Sierra de Gredos between 1000 and 2000m in late June 2025.
+The larvae mostly lived on Genista bushes up to 2 metres height.
+The moths are on the wing especially between June and early September.

 Remarks:

-Orgyia aurolimbata occurs locally in the south (Sierra Nevada) and especially in the north of the Iberian Peninsula and just reaches the French Pyrenees.
+Orgyia aurolimbata occurs locally especially in the mountains of the north and west of the Iberian Peninsula and just reaches the French eastern Pyrenees.